William Lummis: Legacy

 His collection of artefacts (including many photographs) and his archives from his Victoria Cross and Light Brigade research were deposited with the Imperial War Museum and the National Army Museum.
 When the Royal Mail produced a series of stamps in 2006 commemorating the Victoria Cross, they featured photographs and artifacts from the Lummis archive at the National Army Museum.
 His tape-recorded memoirs, covering the period 1904–1919, are in the Imperial War Museum sound archives.
 His notes and papers on the histories of Norfolk parishes (1931–1967) went to the Norfolk Record Office.
 His Crimean War archives were shared with Dave Harvey, Ken Horton, Glenn Fisher, Andrew Sewell, Roy Mills, and Edward James Boys.
 Since Lummis' death in 1985, the Crimean War Research Society has awarded the Canon Lummis Trophy annually for original research into the Crimean War.

-William Lummis married Agnes Templeton (1897–1976) in 1919 and was the father of Lieutenant-Colonel Eric Templeton Lummis (1920–1999) of the Suffolk Regiment and a World War II military historian.
+William Lummis married Agnes Emma Templeton (1897–1976) on 26 April 1919 at Aldershot in Hampshire and was the father of Lieutenant-Colonel Eric Templeton Lummis (1920–1999) of the Suffolk Regiment and a World War II military historian.

+He died on 2 November 1985 at the Manormead Nursing Home in Hindhead in Surrey.